ergo-services/ergo/docs/advanced/debugging.md

 - **State**: Current process state (running, sleep, etc.)
 - **Queue**: Number of messages waiting in the mailbox

-A process with `state=running` and `queue=0` is actively processing something.
-A process with `state=running` and `queue>0` might be stuck in a long-running operation while messages accumulate.
-A process with `state=sleep` and `queue=0` hasn't received any shutdown signal yet, which could indicate a supervision tree issue.
+A process with `state=running` and `queue=0` is actively processing something (likely stuck in a callback).
+A process with `state=running` and `queue>0` is stuck while new messages continue to arrive.
+A process with `state=sleep` and `queue=0` is idle - during shutdown this typically means the process is waiting for its children to terminate first (normal supervision tree behavior).

 ## Practical Debugging Scenarios